BojanJurca/Esp32_oscilloscope/README.md

 Esp32 oscilloscope takes up to 736 samples per screen but the sampling rate may not be completely constant all the time since there are other processes, (beside the sampling process itself, especially if you are using Esp32 oscilloscope as a part of other projects) running at the same time.
 ESP32 may also not always be able to keep up with the desired sampling frequency.

 Esp32 oscilloscope displays the samples as they are taken which may not be exatly the signal as it is on its input GPIO.
 The samples are represented by digital values 0 and 1 or analog values from 0 to 4095 which corresponds to 0 V to 3.3 V.

-Thanks to [gin66](https://github.com/BojanJurca/Esp32_oscilloscope/issues/19) you can even monitor signals on GPIOs that were configured for OUTPUT or PWM.

 You are welcome to modify oscilloscope.html to match your needs, meaning, specify which GPIOs are actually used as digital inputs and which as analog inputs, to make some sense of what signals you are about to monitor.